frank2889/lucy-world/languages/registry/README.md

 - rtl: whether UI direction should be RTL for this language
 - aliases: optional alias codes we accept as input (e.g., ["iw" -> "he"]).
 Keep ISO639-1 preferred.
 - hreflang: what to emit in `link rel="alternate" hreflang="…"` (usually same as code)
+- defaultMarket: (optional) ISO country code to pre-select when this locale is detected (e.g., `NL` for Dutch visitors).